Skip to main content

 The Early British Census project (EBC) brings the numerous pre-1841 English, Irish, Scottish, and Welsh census records into one searchable database.
 The extant 1400+ returns are stored in dozens of local archives across the UK.
 Most of these records have never been indexed or published, and only occasional returns have been digitized.
 When the database is complete, it will likely contain information for approximately 500,000 households.

-Linking Families for Cancer Prevention is a CFHG project conducted in partnership with the nonprofit organization, ConnectMyVariant.
-This effort is a public health initiative for families with genetic variants that cause hereditary cancer.
+Linking Families for Hereditary Disease Prevention is a CFHG project conducted in partnership with the nonprofit organization, ConnectMyVariant.
+This effort is a public health initiative for families with genetic variants that cause hereditary disease.
 The Center uses genetic and traditional genealogical research to build family trees for the participants, and the team at ConnectMyVariant then helps the participants inform their relatives of the family’s increased risk.
-With this knowledge, extended family members can take measures to prevent hereditary cancer.
+With this knowledge, extended family members can take measures to prevent hereditary disease.

 Script Tutorials